 The time it takes to report is very small.
 The impact is quite large!

 We'd love to hear from you!
 The New Hampshire School Nurses' Association monitors the following email daily and will respond to your email within 48 hours.
 Email us at: NHSchoolNurses@gmail.com

 SNHU has teamed up with NHSNA to offer members a 10% discount on courses taken through the College of Online and Continuing Education.
 Full Details are on our member's only page.
 Note: You must be signed into our website for the link to the members only page to appear in your menu.

 Scholarship Money Available

 This service is provided free of charge by The New Hampshire School Nurses Association for all school nurses, regardless of their membership status.
 All NH school health personnel working in a school, or agencies that work with school children are encouraged to join.
 NHSNA board members will be moderating the List.
 If you would like to join the list, have a question, are seeking information, or have an announcement to share with the List, you may email firstname.lastname@example.org.
 If joining, please include your full name, workplace and title.

 Mission: As registered professional school nurses, we provide comprehensive school health services to ensure that all students achieve their full education potential.

+Vision: New Hampshire School Nurses Association (NHSNA) provides leadership and education to support New Hampshire school nurse standards of practice, care coordination, leadership, quality improvement, and community public health.
 New Hampshire school nurses are committed to promoting the health of students and school communities through evidence based clinical practice, health promotion, and education.
 NH school nurses are integral members of the school leadership and education teams, and are committed to collaborating with professional organizations and health care teams.
 Through strength in membership and advocacy, NHSNA creates the infrastructure to promote excellence in school nurse practice across the state.